martdegraaf/martdegraaf.github.io/src/blog/content/posts/angular-singleton-services-listening-to-routing-events/index.md

 ## Implementing in your application

 By creating a provide method, we can configure any behaviour that is needed for that specific project.
 And by allowing parameters to implement this method we can extend even for specific business logic for that project.
-I got this idea when we migrated to a newer version of Angular and i saw the `provideRoutes` method.
+I got this idea when we migrated to a newer version of Angular and my eye fell on the `provideRoutes` method.
 This method is used to provide routes to the application.
 My solution is based on this method but implemented generic and simple.

 So in your `main.ts`, you can now register the route handler like this: